lewis-morris/flarchitect/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Global`

-        - When enabled, the API will include a ``error`` field in the response data if null.
-When disabled the ``error`` field will not be included in the response data if null.
+        - When enabled, the API will include an ``errors`` field in the response data if null.
+When disabled the ``errors`` field will not be included in the response data if null.

     *